madhuakula/kubernetes-goat/guide/src/scenarios/scenario-2.md

-# DIND(docker-in-docker) exploitation
+# DIND (docker-in-docker) exploitation

 ## Scenario Information

-Most of the CI/CD and pipeline system which use Docker and build containers for you with in the pipeline use something called DIND (docker-in-docker).
-Here in this scenario, we try to exploit and gain access to host system.
+Most of the CI/CD and pipeline systems that use Docker and build containers for you within the pipeline use something called DIND (docker-in-docker).
+Here in this scenario, we try to exploit and gain access to the host system.

 * To get started with the scenario, navigate to [http://127.0.0.1:1231](http://127.0.0.1:1231) and username is `admin` and password `kubernetesgoat`